Psychtoolbox-3/psychtoolbox-3.github.com/docs/KeyboardLatencyTest.md

 to connect to for response devices that are connected via serial port.
 By default, the proper serial port is auto-detected, but you can override
 a wrong detection this way.

+The optional 'audioDevice' allows to specify the device index for the
+sound card to use for audio capture, in case multiple soundcards are
+installed in the machine.
+By default, a sound device is auto-selected,
+which is capable of sound capture.

 Obviously this method of measuring carries quite a bit of uncertainty